navikt/lps-oppfolgingsplan-mottak/README.md

 ## ✉️ Contact

 Please write an email to **team-esyfo@nav.no** if you have questions about the API.
-Please note that questions about maskinporten or Altinn must be directed to Digdir/Altinn.
+Questions about maskinporten or Altinn must be directed to Digdir/Altinn.

 <br>
 <details>